Should You Buy Your Parents’ House Before Death?

 • Bequeathal of the Home: Many parents may find that, when considering the future of a home after their passing, establishing a revocable living trust may be the best way for this property to exchange hands.
 This gives parents and property owners complete control over how they want their property to be treated after death, allowing them to alter their estate planning at will.
 When establishing a revocable living trust, parents should ensure that their adult child or beneficiaries even want the property in the first place.
 To some, assuming ownership may be too much of a burden to bear; others may leap at the opportunity to care for the home in a parent’s absence.
 Regardless, open dialogue will be the key to ensuring a parent’s decision is the right one for both them and their family.

-• Sale-Leaseback: No two families are the same, and every situation is just as unique.
+• Sell and Stay Transaction: No two families are the same, and every situation is just as unique.
 Some homeowners planning out their twilight years may be without children or other beneficiaries, and some may come to the decision that the parents' home is a responsibility no one is ready to assume.
-For those looking to make the most of their time with family without expending energy on estate planning, a sale-leaseback may be the best option.
-In this scenario, homeowners sell their home in exchange for their home equity, trading a mortgage payment for a rent payment while continuing to live in the home.
+For those looking to make the most of their time with family without expending energy on estate planning, a sell and stay transaction may be the best option.
+In this scenario, homeowners sell their home in exchange for their home equity, trading a mortgage payment for a rent payment while continuing to live in the home as a renter.
 This equity can then be used for anything: travel, hobbies, or making memories with family members.
 In addition, some people’s aging parents find that the benefits of aging in place far outweigh those involved with a move.

 For a full understanding of estate trusts and how these legal tools may work for your unique situation, contact a qualified trust and estate professional.